FAQ for Journalists

 You will work for a local news organization that has competed for the right to host you.
 Isn’t that flattering?
 They might be a public radio station, a newspaper, a TV station, a website — really any high-quality local news organization that can put you to great use.

-Applications for the 2023-2024 Report for America corps member cohort open on Dec.
-7, 2022.
-The application deadline is Jan.
-30, 2023.
-If you’re a finalist, you’ll hear from us in March.
+Applications for the 2024-2025 Report for America corps member cohort will open December 17, 2024 and will close Feb.
+3, 2025.
+If you’re a finalist, you’ll hear from us in mid March.
 You’ll interview with one or more newsrooms in March or early April, and you’ll learn at that time whether a newsroom has selected you as its Report for America corps member.
+(Those who aren’t finalists will be notified in late March or early April.)

 You do get to express preferences.
-During the pandemic, corps members have felt especially supported when their newsroom is located in an area where they have some history—family or friends in the region or a general sense of the place.
+Corps members have felt especially supported when their newsroom is located in an area where they have some history—family or friends in the region or a general sense of the place.

-Report for America is a two-year program with a one-year check-in.
-The position begins July 2023.
-We also offer an optional third year, which will include newsroom leadership training for corps members.
+Report for America is a two-year program with a third year option.
+Positions begin in July.
+The optional third year includes newsroom leadership training for corps members.

 You will be an employee of the local news organization.
 You will be edited and managed by them.

 Report for America aspires to create a movement—an effort to re-establish journalism as a calling and a public service.
 We are unapologetically idealistic.
 This is about fighting for truth and strengthening our communities.
-We also have a service requirement to underscore the idea that journalism should be geared toward helping a community, not undermining it.
 That doesn’t mean we want you to become town boosters.
 Sometimes that help may come in the form of presenting uncomfortable truths and holding powerful institutions accountable.
 But that’s all in service of equipping residents with more information and power.

-We think local journalism is public service in itself, but Report for America corps members also provide up to three hours per week of additional direct service in the community.
+We think local journalism is public service in itself, but Report for America corps members also provide roughly two hours per week of additional direct service in the community.
 Your focus should be on youth media, such as helping high school journalists with their newspaper.
 We’ll help you select and manage your project.

-There’s no age limit, though the program is mainly for emerging journalists—those relatively new to their journalism career.
-This year, though, we’re adding a small pilot program for mid- to late-career journalists with eight or more years of experience.
-On our application, you can indicate whether you’re interested in that program.
+There’s no age limit, though the program is mainly for early-career journalists—those relatively new to the profession with a few years of experience.
+We welcome experienced journalists to apply and even have a small cohort for mid-to-late career journalists with eight or more years of experience.

-Report for America will pay moving expenses up to $750 to get you to your new job.
+Report for America will pay moving expenses up to $750 to get you to your new job if your newsroom doesn’t pay a moving stipend.
 (If your newsroom offers a lesser moving allowance, we’ll pay the difference.)

 At the start of the program, you’ll spend time learning from expert journalists and other trainers about your beat, specific skills to know, and more.
 Ongoing training throughout the year will build on that.
 You’ll also have the opportunity to be paired with a mentor who will give you personal, ongoing guidance.